JuliaArrays/StructArrays.jl/docs/src/index.md

 ## Using custom array types

-StructArrays supports using custom array types.
+`StructArray`s supports using custom array types.
 It is always possible to pass field arrays of a custom type.
-The "custom array of structs to struct of custom arrays" transformation will use the `similar` method of the custom array type.
+The "custom array of `struct`s to `struct` of custom arrays" transformation will use the `similar` method of the custom array type.
 This can be useful when working on the GPU for example:

 ```julia
 julia> using StructArrays, CuArrays